-Prior to today's trading, shares of the distributor of supplies for swimming pools had gained 12.63% over the past month.
-This has outpaced the Consumer Discretionary sector's gain of 7.1% and the S&P 500's gain of 3.8% in that time.
+Heading into today, shares of the distributor of supplies for swimming pools had gained 1.41% over the past month, outpacing the Consumer Discretionary sector's loss of 1.22% and the S&P 500's loss of 3.76% in that time.

 POOL will be looking to display strength as it nears its next earnings release.
-On that day, POOL is projected to report earnings of $0.77 per share, which would represent year-over-year growth of 75%.
-Our most recent consensus estimate is calling for quarterly revenue of $708.99 million, up 21.77% from the year-ago period.
+On that day, POOL is projected to report earnings of $3.20 per share, which would represent year-over-year growth of 73.91%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $989.72 million, up 10.15% from the year-ago period.

-POOL's full-year Zacks Consensus Estimates are calling for earnings of $8.43 per share and revenue of $3.81 billion.
-These results would represent year-over-year changes of +31.72% and +18.96%, respectively.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $7.25 per share and revenue of $3.58 billion.
+These totals would mark changes of +13.28% and +11.89%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for POOL.
-These revisions help to show the ever-changing nature of near-term business trends.
+Investors should also note any recent changes to analyst estimates for POOL.
+Recent revisions tend to reflect the latest near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.08% lower.
-POOL is currently a Zacks Rank #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+POOL is holding a Zacks Rank of #2 (Buy) right now.

 The Leisure and Recreation Products industry is part of the Consumer Discretionary sector.
-This industry currently has a Zacks Industry Rank of 19, which puts it in the top 8% of all 250+ industries.
+This group has a Zacks Industry Rank of 30, putting it in the top 12% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.